 I am currently undertaking a research paper which covers a number of years of dedicated research in my spare time and its various outcomes which have culminated in a multi-sensory learning system that creates both a challenging yet enjoyable interactive product for children and young people with special educational needs or disabilities (SEND) and a tool for special needs teachers.

-Through UEL it is my intention to undertake a PhD which will revolve around progressing to manufacture an interactive product for children and young adults with special educational needs.
+Through UEL I intend to undertake a PhD which will revolve around progressing to manufacture an interactive product for children and young adults with special educational needs.
 I have undertaken an extensive period of in-depth and detailed research and several SEN schools have shown an interest in the product and are happy to field-test the prototype.

 Within SEN schools there is very little dedicated equipment and, where there is specialist SEN equipment, it is usually either very expensive, making any purchase a financial liability for most schools when set against their many other budgetary requirements, poor adaptations of products originally designed for mainstream education or equipment with no clear educational aims.